top of page

 Once all details are verified, the trustee finalizes the transaction, confirms the official change of ownership and you will receive your managers cheques to deposit into your bank account.

-Why Sellers Benefit from Sales Progression
+Why Sellers Benefit from Specialist Transaction Coordination

 Partnering with a professional team like CLC Conveyancing can make the process more efficient.